-A new form of eastern religion comes as a packaged deal with almost every digital platform and device.
+It's a new form of eastern religion and it comes as a packaged deal with almost every digital platform and device.
 It's Buddhism-gadgetized.
 It's mysticism for a new millennium.
 Although it's been repackaged for its agnostic western consumers, it is essentially eastern enlightenment in every cellphone box.

 That sent me down the google rabbit hole.
-It turns out that this eastern mainstay which includes, meditation, inner peace, and mindfulness, has become a new super-fad in silicon valley.
+It turns out that this eastern mainstay which includes, meditation, inner peace, and mindfulness, has become a new super-fad in silicon valley, and it's spreading.
 It is presented as a wonder-drug for the stress-filled, business-focused inhabitants of the tech capital of the world.

 Some of the main tech companies that you use on a regular basis encourage their employees to practice meditation.
 A number of these companies have full-time gurus that lead their workers in this mystical practice.
 They have embraced eastern religion because it affects the bottom line.
 Supposedly, having meditating workers improves productivity.

-Tech companies claim to be "inclusive" and "tolerant" of all religious ideologies, but in actual practice, they are promoting a form of Buddhism.
+Tech companies claim to be "inclusive" and "tolerant" of all religious ideologies, but in actual practice, they are promoting a form of Buddhism above all else.

-Talk about it with your kids.
+Second: Talk to the kids in your life about this topic.
 I'm not trying to protect my children from the world, as much as I'm trying to prepare them for it.
 That means I have to talk about these uncomfortable topics with my kids.

-When non-Christian concepts surface in your kid's shows, make a point to talk about it.
+When non-Christian concepts surface in your kid's shows, if you can't stand to cut the show off, at least make a point to talk about it with them.
 You need to be discussing these troubling trends.
 If you're not, you're already behind the curve.